amd/ryzen-ai-documentation/docs/xrt_smi.rst

    as we continue to work in order to mature them into full-fledged features.

-The ``xrt-smi`` utility is a command-line interface to monitor and manage the NPU.
-It is an OS agnostic tool which supports devices from Edge to Cloud/DC and now NPU integrated AMD CPUs.
+The ``xrt-smi`` utility is a command-line interface to monitor and manage the NPU integrated AMD CPUs.

 It is installed in ``C:\Windows\System32\AMD`` and it can be directly invoked from within the conda environment created by the Ryzen AI Software installer.